iotaledger/one-click-tangle/tutorial-private-tangle.md

-# "One Click" Private Tangle Deployment Tutorial
+# "One Click" Private Tangle Tutorial

 ## Introduction

 IOTA [mainnet](https://docs.iota.org/docs/getting-started/1.1/networks/mainnet) and [devnet](https://docs.iota.org/docs/getting-started/1.1/networks/devnet) are public IOTA Networks where you can develop permissionless applications based on the Tangle.
 However, there can be situations where you would like to run a [Private IOTA Network](https://docs.iota.org/docs/compass/1.0/overview) (Private Tangle) so that only a limited set of stakeholders or Nodes can participate.
 To support the IOTA Community working on these kind of scenarios, a set of Docker-based tools and pre-configured setups allow the deployment of a ([hornet-based](https://github.com/gohornet/hornet)) Private Tangle in **"one click"**.
 These tools are publicly available at the [tangle-deployment](https://github.com/iotaledger/tangle-deployment) repository.
 In addition, the IOTA Foundation has integrated them to be ready to be used on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08M4933Y3/) and, in the future, in other Cloud marketplaces.

-## Target Architecture of a Private Tangle
+## MVP Architecture of a Private Tangle

-The figure below depicts a minimal architecture of a Private Tangle Deployment using [Docker](https://docker.io).
+The figure below depicts a minimal viable architecture of a Private Tangle Deployment using [Docker](https://docker.io).

 ![Private Tangle Architecture](one-click-private-tangle-architecture.png "Private Tangle Architecture")